kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 integrating the standardized building blocks directly into the core `Job` API (`batch/v1`).

 This integration serves as the foundational implementation ("blazing the path") that demonstrates the viability of these building blocks before out-of-tree controllers adopt them.
+More design details are covered in [KEP-5547].

 #### 1. API Changes
 We will introduce a new `Scheduling` field inside `JobSpec`.
 This field embeds a curated, composed